Helping industry work together more effectively to speed up innovation and maximise the benefits derived from new technology.

 – Determine, with challenge owners where innovation is needed, and communicate these needs to the right audiences.

-– Identify where market forces will address challenges and needs, and where they cannot.
+– Identify with R&D funding agents where market forces will address challenges and needs, and where they cannot.

 – Work with buyers and adopters to ensure innovation has buy-in and is planned for.